Graph Operations on Clique-Width Bounded Graphs: Unary Graph Operations and Graph Transformations

 \end{theorem}

-\begin{proof} Let $T$ be an NLC-width $k$-expression-tree that defines graph $G$.
-We now define a new NLC-width $2k$-expression-tree that defines graph $LC(G,x)$.
+\begin{proof} Let $G$ be a graph of NLC-width $k$, $N\subseteq V_G$, $v\not\in V_G$ be a vertex, and $T$ be an NLC-width $k$-expression-tree that defines the graph $G$.
+We now define an NLC-width $2k$-expression-tree that defines the graph $G+_N v$.
 We start with a copy $T'$ of $T$.

-The main idea is to separate the vertices in $N(x)$ from the vertices in $V-N(x)$.
-Let $l=|N(x)|$ and $u_1,\ldots,u_l$ be the leaves of $T'$ that corresponds to vertices in $N(x)$ of $G$.
+First we separate the neighborhood of $v$ from the non-neighborhood by introducing $k$ further labels $k+1,\ldots,2k$.
+Every leaf of $T'$ that corresponds to a vertex from $G$ which is not from $N$ will be relabeled from label $\bullet_a$, $a\in[k]$, into $\bullet_{a+k}$.